shireenrao/UnitTesting/README.md

  path to the test file as

     % python tests/test_myapp.py

+This will also work

+    % python -m tests.test_myapp

+As we have a __main__.py in the tests folder this will work too

+    % python -m tests

 It will also work if you used the nose test runner from inside MyApp.